Maryamaqel/IBM-Data-Analyst-Tasks/README.md

 # IBM-Data-Analyst-Tasks
-This project is part of a simulation exercise for the Professional Certificate by IBM.
-The focus is on analyzing data from Stack Overflow, a well-known platform for developers.
+This project is part of the Data Analyst Professional Certificate by IBM.
+The focus is considering yourself an associate Data Analyst for a company working on a project analyzing data from Stack Overflow, a well-known platform for developers.
 Stack Overflow conducted a detailed online survey of software professionals worldwide, gathering around 90,000 responses.
 This rich dataset was later open-sourced, providing a valuable resource for analysis.

 The project workflow involves several key steps: